LIBERAL STUDIES OFFICE OF GLOBAL PROGRAMS

 Sophomore Global Study

-GLS students may be permitted to study away during the sophomore year under exceptional circumstances by permission.
+Under exceptional circumstances, GLS students may receive permission to study away during the fall of their sophomore year.
 Students interested in this opportunity should consult with their academic advisor as early as possible.
 Please see "GLS Residency Requirement," above.

 Junior Year Global Study